NilFoundation/proof-market-toolchain/gitbook-docs/market/overview.md

 # Terminology

 {% hint style="warning" %}
-The Proof Market is currently in its beta version.
+Proof Market is currently in beta version.
 We expect there will be continuous changes in it following the feedback we receive from the customers.
 {% endhint %}